oracle/oracle-database-operator/docs/multitenant/usecase02/README.md

 {"\n"}{end}'
 ```

-We assume that the pluggable database pdbdev is already configured on opened in read write mode
+We assume that the pluggable database pdbdev is already configured and opened in read write mode

 ```bash
 ./checkpdbs.sh